 Bostian Hall, named for Chancellor Carey Hoyt Bostian, was built as an addition to Gardner Hall to house the biological sciences.

-The Solar House showcases the solar and solar-efficient technologies of the NC Solar Center.
-It is intended for public education as well as scholarly research.
+The Solar House showcased the solar and solar-efficient technologies of the NC Solar Center.
+It was intended for public education as well as scholarly research.

 Wells Auditorium, inside Bostian Hall, was named for Bertram W. Wells, former head of the Botany Department.

-The Stuckey Building is the main building at the Minerals Research Laboratory in Asheville.
-It was named for Dr. Jasper Leonidas Stuckey, professor of Geology
+The Stuckey Building was the main building at the Minerals Research Laboratory in Asheville.
+It was named for Dr. Jasper Leonidas Stuckey, professor of Geology.

-The original four murals, by artist James A. McLean for the Works Progress Administration, hung in Brooks Hall and were removed due to public outcry.
+The original four murals, by artist James A. McLean, hung in Brooks Hall and were removed due to public outcry.
+The murals were created as a Works Progress Administration project.
 Three were destroyed but one was rediscovered and formally installed in the Student Center in 1982.

-The Dedication ceremony was attended by first dean Terrence M. Curtin, Governor James B. Hunt, Chancellor Bruce Poulton, and UNC System President William Friday.
+The dedication ceremony was attended by the first School of Veterinary Medicine Dean Terrence M. Curtin.
+Governor James B. Hunt, Chancellor Bruce Poulton, and UNC System President William Friday were also in attendance.

-The air conditioning system in Harrelson Hall breaks down, sending temperatures in some classrooms into the 90s.
+The air conditioning system in Harrelson Hall broke down, sending temperatures in some classrooms up to 90°F.

 This addition added 130,000 square feet with amenities such as an Olympic-size swimming pool, an indoor jogging track, and a dance studio.